-In 2017 the reconstruction was extended to the entire 103,9 ha purchased area and is targeting small and big size, singles plants and also groups of E. angustifolia with poisoning and cutting.
-The works started in October and will be ongoing by end of 2017.
-(Annexes C4/1).
-In Spring of 2018 the after-care of the site with elimination of offshoots will happen.
+In 2017 the reconstruction was extended to the entire 104 ha purchased area and was targeting small and big size, singles plants and also groups of E. angustifolia with poisoning and cutting.
+The works started in October and carried out until March 2018 (Refer to Annex C4/1 of MTR2), Annex C4/1.